-We will operate and maintain assets to provide the defined level of service to approved budgets in the most costefficient manner.
+Council operates and maintain assets to provide the defined level of service to approved budgets in the most costefficient manner.
 Proposed operations and maintenance strategies in this SAMP are:

-- Scheduling operations activities to deliver the defined level of service in the most efficient manner - Undertaking maintenance activities through a planned maintenance system to reduce maintenance costs and improve maintenance outcomes.
-Undertake cost-benefit analysis to determine the most cost-effective split between planned and unplanned maintenance activities (50 - 70% planned desirable as measured by cost)
+Scheduling operations activities to deliver the defined level of service in the most efficient manner

-- Maintain a current infrastructure risk register for assets and present service risks associated with providing services from infrastructure assets and reporting Very High and High risks and residual risks after treatment to management and Council/Board - Review current and required skills base and implement workforce acquisition, training and development to meet required operations and maintenance needs - Review asset utilisation to identify underutilised assets and appropriate remedies, and over utilised assets and customer demand management options - Maintain a current hierarchy of critical assets and required operations and maintenance activities - Develop and regularly review appropriate emergency response capability - Review management of operations and maintenance activities to ensure we are obtaining best value for resources used.
+- Undertaking maintenance activities through a planned maintenance system to reduce maintenance costs and improve maintenance outcomes.
+Undertake cost-benefit analysis to determine the most cost-effective split between planned and unplanned maintenance activities (50 - 70% planned desirable as measured by cost) - Maintain a current infrastructure risk register for assets and present service risks associated with providing services from infrastructure assets and reporting Very High and High risks and residual risks after treatment to management and Council/Board - Review current and required skills base and implement workforce acquisition, training and development to meet required operations and maintenance needs - Review asset utilisation to identify under-utilised assets and appropriate remedies, and over utilised assets and customer demand management options - Maintain a current hierarchy of critical assets and required operations and maintenance activities - Develop and regularly review appropriate emergency response capability - Review management of operations and maintenance activities to ensure we are obtaining best value for resources used.

-Council uses the Asset Management

-System to monitor Councils proactive

-and reactive maintenance programs and

-compliance to these programs.
-Following
+Council uses the Asset Management System to monitor Councils proactive and reactive maintenance programs and compliance to these programs.

-the Asset Improvement Plan in 2018/19

-Maintenance Managers and Strategic

-Assets Staff have been Automating the

-Proactive Maintenance programs, which

-has enabled resource efficiency to increase

-proactive Inspections and Scoping.
-At

-this point in time the has enabled better

-targeting of operational resources to asset

-maintenance strategies which means no

-additional requirements for maintenance

-beyond that for new services.
+Following the Asset Improvement Plan in 2018/19 Maintenance Managers and Strategic Assets Staff have been Automating the Proactive Maintenance programs, which has enabled resource efficiency to increase proactive Inspections and Scoping, with real time data being managed through the use of Tablets on site.
+This last year has seen significant inflation for Consumables and Labour, which could have had a dramatic effect on the cost of operational services, however because Council has developed better targeting of operational resources to asset maintenance strategies costs have been absorbed by the business, other than additional requirements for maintenance of new services and where there are unavoidable increases to Council's Contracts.